Ellora Caves

 There are over 100 caves at the site, all excavated from the basalt cliffs in the Charanandri Hills, 34 of which are open to public.
 These consist of 17 Hindu (caves 13–29), 12 Buddhist (caves 1–12) and 5 Jain (caves 30–34) caves, each group representing deities and mythologies prevalent in the 1st millennium CE, as well as monasteries of each respective religion.
 They were built close to one another and illustrate the religious harmony that existed in ancient India.
 All of the Ellora monuments were built during the Rashtrakuta dynasty (r.
-753-982 CE), which constructed part of the Hindu and Buddhist caves, and the Yadava dynasty (c.
+753-982 AD), which constructed part of the Hindu and Buddhist caves, and the Yadava dynasty (c.
 1187–1317), which constructed a number of the Jain caves.
 Funding for the construction of the monuments was provided by royals, traders and the wealthy of the region.